 It’s time to dominate mulch season.
 We’re not talking about laying down any old mulch and hoping for the best.
 We’re talking about killing weeds, helping plants grow strong and making your landscape beds drop-dead gorgeous.
+This time of year, you’re probably searching online for the “best mulch for sale near me.”

 But perhaps we’re getting ahead of ourselves.
-What makes this the best mulch around anyway?
+What makes this the best mulch around, anyway?

 Keep reading to learn more about our mulch and find helpful answers to important related questions.